acozzubo/balance-CIES-2021/README.md

 **220510_abstracts_analysis.ipynb**: Jupyter Notebook with Python code to replicate the analysis **220510_abstracts_analysis.html**: HTML version of the notebook

-**211018_Taller de Validación.pptx**: Slides used to present preliminary  results to policy makers
+**211018_Taller de Validación.pptx**: Slides used to present preliminary  results to policymakers

 ## Acknowledgments